Sai9700128/Rowing-Guide-website/README.md

 ## BUILT WITH

-* A lot of interest and respect with little bit Git & Github Knowledge.
+* A lot of interest and respect towards Knowledge.
 * An International Student @NORTHEASTERN_UNIVERSITY

 ## MADE BY SAI KALYAN